videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/properties.md

 - type: `String`

-- It will return the `displayName` of the participant who has the meeting.
+- It will return the `displayName` of the participant who has joined the meeting.

 ---